holgerd77/django-website-showroom/docs/development.rst

   * ``python manage.py migrate`` has to be run to apply/recognize the new ``Django`` migrations

 * Replaced ``South`` migrations with re-generated ``Django`` internal migrations
+* Setup instructions in docs
+* New ``example_project`` Django project with basic Color Website Showroom example
+* Section in docs describing how to create a showroom website
+* Fixed some bugs

 **Changes in version 0.1** (A long time ago...)